timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 (3 rows)
 ```

-#### Load trip data into Timescale Cloud
+#### Load trip data into TimescaleDB

-Next, let’s upload the taxi cab data into your Timescale Cloud instance.
+Next, let’s upload the taxi cab data into your TimescaleDB instance.
 The data is in the file called `nyc_data_rides.csv` and we will load it
 into the `rides` hypertable.
 To do this, we’ll use the `psql` `\copy` command below.